Apple Photo Books Discontinued: How to Print iPhoto Books in 2026 (Best Replacements)

-TL;DR: Apple discontinued its built-in photo book printing in 2023, and it’s not coming back.
-Your best options now are Shutterfly/Mixbook (manual, 15-20 hours), Chatbooks (automatic but basic), or LifeCache (AI-powered, 5 minutes per month).
-If you’re an iPhone user who wants a printed book from your camera roll without the design work, LifeCache is an AI-powered photo book app that automatically turns your phone photos into beautiful printed yearbooks and event books — the closest thing to what Apple should have built next.
+TL;DR: Apple discontinued its built-in photo book printing in 2018 — both the legacy iPhoto books feature and the modern Apple Photos book feature are gone, and they’re not coming back.
+Your best replacements in 2026 are Shutterfly/Mixbook (manual, 15-20 hours), Chatbooks (automatic but basic), or LifeCache (AI-powered, ~5 minutes per month).
+If you’re an iPhone user who wants a printed book from your camera roll without the design work, LifeCache is an AI-powered photo book app that turns your phone photos into beautiful printed yearbooks and event books — the closest thing to what Apple should have built next.

 If you’ve ever tried to print a photo book from Apple Photos recently, you’ve hit the wall.
 The option is gone.
 No more “Create Book” button in the macOS Photos app.
 No more ordering prints directly from your iCloud library.